Darknithorynque/kaizen-project/README.md

 It took 2 hours deploy the project.
 I had some problems on deployment.
 Here you can see the deployment project: https://darknithorynque.github.io/kaizen-project/
+(If you have a screen problem when click deployment link, pls a bit minimize the screen)

 ## **ABOUT PROJECT**